oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 - TOSCA treats these unit values as case-insensitive (e.g., a value of ‘kB’, ‘KB’ or ‘kb’ is equivalent), but it is considered best practice to use the case of these units as prescribed by

->  author="Chris Lauwers"
+  <span class="comment-start" id="843" author="Chris Lauwers"
->   date="2020-07-20T18:40:00Z"
->
-> Bitrate units are case sensitive.
-We
->   should make this consistent.
+  date="2020-07-20T18:40:00Z">Bitrate units are case sensitive.
+We should make this consistent.</span>GNU<span class="comment-end" id="843"></span>.

-GNU<span class="comment-end"
-  id="843"></span>.

 - Some cloud providers may not support byte-level granularity for